Rethinking Law Firm Hierarchy and Structure

 A business does not run itself.
 It needs people to make the decisions that run a business.

 Many law firms make slow, inefficient decisions without even realizing it.
-This is because the partnership committee is a management staple of the traditional law firm.
+This is because the partnership committee is a management staple of traditional law firm hierarchy.
 It sounds like a good idea.
 We hear lawyers all the time say that all the partners “get along” and can just agree on things.
-The reality is that this management style often does more harm than good.
+The reality is, this law firm structure often does more harm than good.

 Consider this example.
 One of our Lab Coaches, Stephanie, once sat in a meeting with a group of law firm partners discussing and debating which health insurance they should offer the team in the coming year.
 Lawyers trained to issue-spot, debate, and argue had a field day.
 Everyone wanted their opinion heard and needed to weigh in.
 It was miserable.
 And completely unnecessary.

 We’re not saying that getting key stakeholders to weigh in on some decisions is not valuable—it can be.
 But ultimately, one person needs to own the decision.

 Management by consensus is inefficient.
 There is no reason a group of people needs to all agree on most business decisions.
 It’s slow.
 Committees are notorious for being slow to decide and act.
 Trying to get two or more busy lawyers together to decide can take time.
 Delayed decisions can cause lost opportunities.
 Finally, management by consensus allows your firm to play it safe.
 Big, bold decisions often require a leader willing to put the flag in the ground and make big (sometimes scary) decisions.
 It is unlikely that these types of decisions will come out of a partnership committee since they promote compromise by their very nature.

 Management by consensus is inefficient.
 There is no reason a group of people needs to all agree on most business decisions.
 It’s slow.
 Committees are notorious for being slow to decide and act.
 Trying to get two or more busy lawyers together to decide can take time.
 Delayed decisions can cause lost opportunities.